Tom Khem

 Dark mahogany pork chunks (belly or shoulder), glossy with reduced caramel, fork-tender.
 Salt-sweet front (fish sauce + palm sugar), star-anise warmth, garlic-shallot depth at the back.
 Hard-boiled egg often braised in same pot, yolk taking up the dark colour.
 Served over plain jasmine rice, not sticky.

 Caramel goes first — palm sugar melted dry to deep mahogany (about 175°C) before any liquid hits the pan; pour fish sauce in too early and it crystallises into rock candy.
-The caramel-sugar reduction is what makes Lao tom khem darker and less sweet than the Vietnamese parent.
+That caramel-sugar reduction is what gives Lao tom khem its dark colour and a sweetness that stays the right side of cloying, and a deeper, less coconut-tinged tone than the Vietnamese thit kho it sits alongside.

 Variations